NodeScriptLang/guides/src/tutorials/json-essentials.md

 ## Any type

-A lot of nodes will have a grey input socket, indicating that it would accept `any` type.
+A lot of nodes will have a gray input socket, indicating that it would accept `any` type.

 One such example is an Array node.
-It has a single input of type<code style="color: var(--color-type-array-alt)">array</code>, but each item inside the array has type `any`.
+It has a single input of type <code style="color: var(--color-type-array-alt)">array</code>, but each item inside the array has type `any`.

 <iframe width="100%" height="640" src="https://embed.nodescript.dev/?graphId=JFctspmzer9d4VlL&theme=auto&zoom=.8" title="Any Type" frameborder="0" allowfullscreen></iframe>